 A simple “Happy Birthday!” can go a long way in creating and maintaining quality relationships.
 While sending these notes by email is fine, taking the time to send a handwritten note will really make you stand out.

 If you complete a deal with clients, consider sending a thoughtful closing present that fits their personality or their new property.
-You can track clients and important dates using CRM software.
-A small act can sometimes make a big impact on your professional relationships.
+You can track clients and essential dates using CRM software.
+A small act can sometimes make a significant impact on your professional relationships.

 In the real estate industry, those who prioritize building and nurturing quality relationships with clients generate repeat business and referrals.
 These agents inspire the trust and confidence of their clients by building bridges and putting in the effort to stay connected.